FlorinMiron98/urban-steakhouse-restaurant/README.md

 6. Provide Contact Details

    Provide our customers with easy ways to contact the restaurant.
 Display the restaurant's location on a map so our customers manage to get here without too much a hassle.
+### User Stories
+1. As a Regular Customer, I want to be able to book a table, using a simplified form and receive feedback when the form submission is complete.
+2. As a Regular Customer, I want to sign up for newsletters, so I can stay informed about upcoming events.
+3. As a First Time Customer, I want the menu to be easily accessible and to be able to see images and read a short description about each dish.
+4. As a Prospective Customer, I need to find essential information such as location, contact details, and opening hours clearly and concisely, so that I can plan my visit accordingly.
+5. As a Customer, I want to contact the restaurant easily through a contact form, so that I can ask questions or provide feedback.
+6. As a Customer, I want to read reviews and ratings from other customers, so that I can gauge the quality of the restaurant.
+7. As a First-Time Visitor, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.
+8. As a Potential Customer, I want to know who the restaurant's chefs are so that I can feel confident in the quality and creativity of the food.
+9. As a Potential Customer, I want to watch a small video that showcases the ambience of the restaurant, so that I can get a feel for the atmosphere and overall dining experience before deciding to visit.